 Letting Go of Angry Feelings and Resentment— In addition to not punishing the person, we must also work to let go of the feelings of anger, hatred, and resentment.
 This is by far the hardest part for most people.
 But if we allow the hatred to linger, it can consume us and make us into a miserable and bitter person.
 Thus, we actually bring more pain on ourselves than the offender did.

 Anger itself isn’t a sin.
 It is a natural emotion.
 The Bible tells us : “In your anger do not sin.
 Do not let the sun go down while you are still angry, and do not give the devil a foothold (Ephesians 4:26).”

-So while we have rights to be angry when we are wronged, we should not allow that anger lead to sin, bitterness, or a grudge.
+So while we have the right to be angry when we are wronged, we should not allow that anger lead to sin, bitterness, or a grudge.
 We must pick ourselves up, dust ourselves off, and move forward with our lives.
 If we allow the anger to linger, then we invite Satan’s ways into our lives.
 This leads to misery and corruption.
 Let it go, and move on.
-Pray for help if needed, or speak to a counselor or friend if you are struggling.
+Pray for help if needed, or speak to a Godly counselor or friend if you are struggling.

 What Does the Bible Say About Forgiveness?

 The Bible has much to say about forgiveness, and we can learn a lot by carefully reading the direct (and indirect) scriptures.
 In fact, some passages may even surprise you.
 So let’s see some things the Bible says about forgiveness.